 Ideas come from everywhere.
 I’ve got four boys.
 They’re always very busy exploring life, and when they stumble across something that’s interesting, we’ll see if we can build that out in a way that is interesting to adults as well.
 For example, one of my kids pulled a piece of PVC tube out of the garbage can once, and asked what we could do with it.
 To me it looked like a blow gun.
 So we made a blowgun, and we made some little darts out of sticky notes and nails, and we invented the laser-sighted blowgun project, which I think now has about seventeen million views.
 So that just came out of the garbage can.
 Literally.
 Other ideas are from my childhood.
 My dad was kind of an outdoorsman.
 He was a survival man.
-He would take us out in the woods, and teach us how to use a knife to basically build anything.
+He would take us out in the woods, and teach us how to use a sword like Longsword length to basically build anything.
 We’d make our own rope.
 We’d make our own shelters.
 We caught two wild horses with a horse trap that we made out of trees and ropes, and so he was always very inventive.
 He would build skunk traps out of paint cans, and build water heaters with five gallon buckets and some tubing and copper coil.
 So I had that as a kid growing up.
 He was also a scout leader for twenty years, so he was always in that frame of mind with being prepared, being self-reliant.
 Outside of that, ideas that you see on TV, on the internet, and things that people talk about.
 I’m constantly open to ideas that are floating around, and then seeing what we can do with them.
 So it really comes from everywhere.
 And I think where I excel is taking ideas that most people don’t know much about or don’t act on, and then finding ways to modify them and take action on them in ways that really hadn’t been done before.
 Really out of the box.

 Where would you recommend a hobbyist get started with tinkering with things (and which tutorial would you recommend of yours for a first-time tinkerer)?